sukhjindersukh/exclim/README.md

 # Welcome to exclim!
-This is excel slim library to read excel sheet as java pojo.
+This is excel slim library to read excel sheet as Java POJO(Plain Old Java Object).

 # Add dependency for your project
 ```xml